-After successfully logging into a WordPress site, the first thing you will see is the WordPress dashboard.
+After you create a WordPress website and successfully log in, the first thing you will see is the WordPress dashboard.
 This is the homeplace for admins that holds several useful widgets.
 On this page, WordPress will show you a few links that will be valuable for any beginner.
 You will be able to track the number of posts, comments, and pages.
 It will lead you to the post editor so that you can write your first post, fill in a quick draft, see recent activities, and read the latest news about WordPress.

 - Welcome to WordPress